zbluebugz/facebook-clean-my-feeds/README.md

 - Promoted the userscript to the repo root and removed legacy beta/uBO folders
 - Rewrote the README with new install docs, credits, and language toggle
 - Bumped metadata to keep versioning honest
+- New GreasyFork release
+- Fixed support link in script

 ### v5.04 - October 2025
 - Fixed hidden post gaps by fully collapsing hidden containers